Toyota Soarer: JZZ31 Soarer

 While the Lexus SC300 was available from the start of the new series' US introduction in 1991, the equivalent Japan-market Soarer model — the JZZ31 — was not introduced until 1994, where it was marketed as the "new base model" Soarer.
 1994 also saw the introduction of the new black interior colour scheme which replaced the grey colour scheme used in blue, red, and black external colour cars until the end of 1993.
 The JZZ31 was the only one of the two JZZ models to feature manually adjustable black leather seats.
 The black interior scheme became the prominent interior scheme for all Japanese Soarers by the end of production.

 The JZZ31 was powered by the 3-litre 2JZ-GE engine, which initially was rated at 225 PS at 5,800 rpm and 285 Nm of torque at 4,800 rpm.
 Like the JZZ30 the engine also received Toyota's VVTi system in 1997 which increased output to 230 PS at 6,000 rpm and 304 Nm at 4,000 rpm while simultaneously improving fuel economy.

-While the increasing cost and slowing sales of the V8 models in the mid-to-late 1990s led to their discontinuation, the six-cylinder JZZ31 and JZZ30 were to remain in production until the Z30 series was replaced by the Z40 series in 2001.
+While the increasing cost and slowing sales of the V8 models in the mid-to-late 1990s led to their discontinuation, the six-cylinder JZZ31 and JZZ30 were to remain in production until the Z30 series was replaced by the Z40 series in April 2001.